RicardoIT-Web/diners-3star-restaurant/README.md

 ## Purpose
 ----
 This project was developed to satisfy my fourth Milestone Project for the full stack development program with [Code Institute](https://www.codeinstitute.net).
 For this project I have decided to create an imaginary beautiful 3star Michelin restaurant serving customers staying at the nearby beach Hotel.
 The restaurant allows customers to prebook meals with the added feature of allowing customers to select between three locations within the restaurant, these being outside, window seat or in the main hall areas.
 This current release will be restricted to a maximum of 2 tables outside sitting 2 people on each table.
-2 window tables each sitting a maximum of 4 people on each and 2 hall tables each sitting a maximum of 6 people on each table.
+2 window tables each sitting a maximum of 4 people on each table and 2 hall tables each sitting a maximum of 6 people on each table.

 The restaurant prides itself in providing their customers with a more inclusive experience by allowing customers to visit the kitchen area, speak to the chef and their team and be able to have a little taste of any Menu meal before ordering.

 ## Project Scoping and Agile Methodology

 Using the Design Thinking approach to this project, some prework was carried out to bring the ideas and functionality of the project to "paper".
-Powerpoint slides are used to illustrate this process beggining with a problem statement
+Powerpoint slides are used to illustrate this process beggining with a problem statement, the slides also include Entity Relationship diagrams and map os how all epics link to their respective User Stories.
+Each User Story will include steps that aim to fulfill the CRUD (create-read-update-delete) functionalities expected with any database application.
-Entity Relationship diagram

 The raw data can be downloaded from [here](https://github.com/RicardoIT-Web/diners-3star-restaurant/blob/main/media/agile_methodology/Diners-3Star-Restaurant_project_Scoping.pptx).